En Mercè-Mercè: Motifs

 Professor Anna Birgitta Rooth stated that the motif of the stepmother's persecution of the hero appears in tale type 314 in variants from Slavonic, Eastern European and Near Eastern regions.
 She also connected this motif to part of the Cinderella cycle, in a variation involving a male hero and his cow.

+The hero's utterance

+According to professor Josep Antoni Grimalt, the "most characteristic" motif of type 532 involves the hero pretending he is unable to say anything other than "Do not know" or something similar, like "Mercè-mercè", in the Catalan tale.
+In the same vein, in Stith Thompson's 1961 revision of the international index, in type 532 the hero's helpful horse advises him to answer every question with the sentence "I don't know".

 The suitor selection test

 The motif of the princess throwing a pear to her suitor is indexed as motif H316, "Suitor test: apple thrown indicates princess' choice (often golden apple)".
 According to mythologist Yuri Berezkin and other Russian researchers, the motif is "popular" in Iran, and is also attested "in Central Europe, the Balkans, the Caucasus, the Near East, and Central Asia".

 According to Turkologist Karl Reichl, types ATU 314 and ATU 502 contain this motif: the princess chooses her own husband (of lowly appearance) in a gathering of potential suitors, by giving him an object (e.g., an apple).
 However, he also remarks that the motif is "spread in folk literature" and may appear in other tale types.

 Germanist Günter Dammann, in Enzyklopädie des Märchens, argued that Subtype 2 (see above) represented the oldest form of the Goldener narrative, since the golden apple motif in the suitor selection roughly appears in the geographic distribution of the same subtype.